 Our exceptional clinical team have your best interests in mind

-Our team of Gynaecologists are renowned for their exceptional work and levels of patient care and are here to support you throughout your treatment journey.
+We work with a dedicated team of Gynaecologists, who are renowned for their exceptional work and levels of patient care and are here to support you throughout your treatment journey.
 We offer comfortable, private facilities to ensure you feel relaxed during your procedure and can provide a chaperone service if you feel you may need reassurance.

 Prices & payment

 We offer a guide price of:

 The guide price is based on the usual clinical needs of patients.
 For more information, please see our terms and conditions.

 A hysteroscopy is a fairly short procedure, taking between 10 and 30 minutes.
 You may be placed under a general or local anaesthetic, depending on the reason for having the procedure, but your Consultant will discuss this with you beforehand.

 Your Consultant will use a speculum to gently open up the walls of your vagina, similarly to the way it is used during a cervical smear test.
 A narrow tube with a telescope at the end, a hysteroscope, will be inserted through the cervix into the womb.
 Your Consultant may use a gas or fluid to inflate the womb in order to gain a better view.

 During the procedure, your Consultant may take small samples of tissue (a biopsy) for further examination and will use additional instruments to do this.